Sub-Fibonacci behavior in numerical semigroup enumeration: Computational Results, Conjectures, and Further Directions

 \subsection{Results}

 Our first result is a new lower bound of the quantity $S$. \Cref{tab:smalltable} shows the partial sums of the sum $\sum_{w\text{ stressed}} \varphi^{-g(w)}$, considering all stressed words of length at most $\ell$.
-If we use the $\ell = 50$ partial sum as a lower bound, we obtain the following bound: \begin{prop} $S > 3.8073$. \end{prop} We will note that the contents of \cref{tab:smalltable} are largely equivalent to Table 2 in \autocite{Zhao2010}, which computes this sum up to $\ell = 46$, concluding that $S > 3.78$.
-As such, our computations represent a modest improvement on the existing literature.
+If we use the $\ell = 56$ partial sum as a lower bound, we obtain the following bound: \begin{prop} $S > 3.8293$. \end{prop} A crude extrapolation suggests that the true value of $S$ lies between $3.85$ and $3.86$.

+We will note, due to \cref{rmk:scorr}, that the contents of \cref{tab:smalltable} are largely equivalent to Table 2 in \cite{Zhao2010}, which computes this sum up to $\ell = 46$, concluding that $S > 3.78$.
+As such, our computations yield $10$ additional terms.

-A larger improvement on existing terms is obtained by the calculation of $s_g$ for all $g \leq 85$ (see \cref{tab:bigtable}).
-Using the identity $s_g = t_g - t_{g-1} - t_{g-2}$, we are then able to deduce the value of $t_g$ for all $g \leq 85$.
-To the author's best knowledge, the highest $g$ for which $t_g$ had been previously calculated is $g = 65$ \autocite{Eliahou2020}, so this computation adds $20$ previously unknown terms to the sequence.
+A larger improvement on existing knowledge is obtained by the calculation of $s_g$ for all $g \leq 95$ (see \cref{tab:bigtable}).
+Using the fact that $s_g = t_g - t_{g-1} - t_{g-2}$, we are then able to deduce the value of $t_g$ for all $g \leq 95$.
+To our best knowledge, the highest $g$ for which $t_g$ had been previously calculated is $g = 65$ \cite{Eliahou2020}, so this computation adds $30$ previously unknown terms to the sequence.

-Combining these values of $t_g$ with known values of $n_g$ for $g \leq 72$ \autocite[\href{http://oeis.org/A007323}{A007323}]{BrasAmoros2020,oeis} yields values for $\hat n_g$ for $g \leq 72$.
+Combining these results for $t_g$ with known values of $n_g$ for $g \leq 72$ \cite[\href{https://oeis.org/A007323}{A007323}]{BrasAmoros2020,oeis} yields values for $\hat n_g$ for $g \leq 72$.
 While not attempted in this paper, it may be possible to construct algorithms for evaluating $\hat n_g$ that are significantly faster than algorithms for computing $n_g$, considering that $\lim_{g \to \infty} \hat n_g/n_g = 0$.
 If this is possible, then new values for $\hat n_g$ may be combined with values of $t_g$ computed in this paper to yield further terms of the sequence $n_g$.